 While the causes of these disorders are different, they all make it hard for your child to sleep.

 We offer testing (sleep studies), treatment and consultation for sleep disorders that affect babies, children and young people up to age 21.
 These services include:

 Doctors use polysomnography (sleep study) to identify sleep problems.
 During sleep, the body acts differently than while awake.
 A sleep study monitors your child's body functions during sleep, including sleep stages, eye movements, brain waves, muscle activity, breathing, body positions and heartbeat.
 Learn more (PDF) (Spanish) (Vietnamese).

 Children usually have sleep studies with continuous positive airway pressure (CPAP) or bilevel positive airway pressure (Bi-PAP) after they have been diagnosed with obstructive sleep apnea or another breathing disorder during sleep.
-We offer overnight sleep studies at our Seattle Children’s at Overlake Medical Tower location in Bellevue only.
+We offer overnight sleep studies at our Sleep Center at Seattle Children’s at Overlake in Bellevue location only.

 During these tests, your child sleeps wearing a facemask hooked to a special CPAP or Bi-PAP machine that records the right amount of air pressure for your child.
 The results give us the correct air pressure setting for you to set up a CPAP or Bi-PAP machine in your home.
 A sleep study may also be done with extra oxygen to help your child's breathing.

 A multiple sleep latency test (MSLT) is a daytime nap study that gathers information about your child's body functions and sleepiness during the day.
 The test is usually done right after a polysomnography (PSG or sleep study).
 During the MSLT, your child will take a series of naps every 2 hours throughout the day.
-We offer the MSLT at our Seattle Children’s at Overlake Medical Tower location in Bellevue only.
+We offer the MSLT at our Sleep Center at Seattle Children’s at Overlake in Bellevue location only.